spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

     link: docs/scos/dev/guidelines/project-development-guidelines.html
 ---

-This doc describes the guidelines for securing your customers' and partners' data.
+This document describes the guidelines for securing your customers' and partners' data.

 ## Passwords